Apply to the Pardee RAND Graduate School

 GRE or GMAT Exam

 All applicants must submit valid test scores from either the Graduate Record Exam (GRE) General Test or the Graduate Management Admissions Test (GMAT).
-To be valid, the test must have been taken after September 1, 2008 (within the past 5 years).
+To be valid for the 2015 application, the test must have been taken after September 1, 2009 (within the past 5 years).
 Official score reports should be sent directly from the administering testing agencies for the GRE (PRGS institution code 4648) and GMAT (PRGS institution code M9X-GD-45).
 Original score reports are required.

 The GRE exam underwent revisions in August 2011.
 We will accept both the old and the revised test formats as long as the tests are valid.
 For more information about the revised format, discounted fees, and free practice materials go to www.gre.org.